canonweaver99/DoorIQ/TEAM_PERFORMANCE_CHART_UPDATE.md

 1. Navigate to the Manager Panel: `/manager`
 2. The Team Performance chart should display on the "Team Overview" tab
-3. Default view shows monthly revenue (12 months)
+3. Default view shows monthly revenue (last 6 months)
-4. Click "Week" toggle to see 12 weeks of data
+4. Click "Week" toggle to see last 6 weeks of data
-5. Click "Day" toggle to see 30 days of data
+5. Click "Day" toggle to see last 7 days of data
 6. Hover over any bar to see detailed metrics:
    - Total revenue for that period
    - Number of reps who sold
    - Total number of sales
+7. Notice the clean, readable layout with 6-7 bars regardless of view

 ## Key Features

 ✅ Bar chart instead of line chart
 ✅ Revenue-focused metrics (not scores)
 ✅ Three time period views (Day, Week, Month)
+✅ **Optimized data ranges** (6-7 bars max for better readability)
 ✅ Purple/teal gradient matching theme
 ✅ Dollar values on top of bars
 ✅ Interactive hover tooltip with detailed metrics